01:447:203 HONORS COMPUTATIONAL GENETICS

-Students must be in their first year at Rutgers in an approved Honors program (e.g., the Honors College or the SAS Honors Program).
+Students must be in their first or second year at Rutgers in an approved Honors program (e.g., the Honors College or the SAS Honors Program).

-In the first half of the course, students will receive instruction in introductory computer programming (Python).
-In the second half of the course, students will practice writing code in Python while working on an in-depth computational project in genetics and genomics that incorporates the topics listed for the last 5-6 weeks.
+In the first half of the course, students will receive instruction in introductory computer programming (Python) and the UNIX operating system.
+In the second half of the course, students will practice using Python and UNIX software packages to analyze genetic and genomic data.
 Each class consists of a mixture of lecture and computer-based demos and/or exercises, as well as time for students to work on assignments.
-Guest investigators will frequently make short presentations (in person or by skype) to provide illustrations of how programming and informatics is critical for their research.
 The course provides the introductory skills needed to conduct basic computational research in the life sciences, including many aspects of computer programming and data analysis.

-This course meets guidelines for an honors course specifically by providing close contact with faculty (faculty to student ratio of approximately 1 to 5), covering topics with expanded scope and providing exercises that are more in-depth than in traditional courses, and by bringing outside speakers into the classroom.
+This course meets guidelines for an honors course specifically by providing close contact with faculty, covering topics with expanded scope and providing exercises that are more in-depth than in traditional courses.

 The goals of Honors Computational Genetics reflect the learning goals of the Department of Genetics, and include 1) knowledge specific goals: know the terms, concepts and theories in genetics; 2) integrate the material from multiple courses and research.